 Regarding Article 10, the court firstly had to decide if the case falls under the scope of this article ratione materiae.
 Majority of judges answered affirmatively since the observation of the election process and gathering the necessary information “served the important public interest in free and transparent elections”.
-Such information was supposed to be conveyed to the public, and, thus, the applicant’s activities in this case could be regarded as the emanation of freedom of expression, especially his role of a “public watchdog”, similarly to the role of journalists.
+Such information was supposed to be conveyed to the public, and, thus, the applicant’s activities in this case could be regarded as the emanation of freedom of expression, especially his role of a “public watchdog”, similar to the role of journalists.
+This protection also extended to bloggers, authors of literature, academic researchers, users of social media etc (Magyar Helsinki Bizottság v.
+Hungary [GC], no. 18030/11, §§ 166-68, 8 November 2016).
+Since the applicant was an election observer conveying relevant information to the public and ensuring free and fair elections, his role as a “public watchdog” was protected under Art.
+10 of the Convention.

-The ECtHR opined that the state did interfere with the applicant’s right, but had doubts if the interference was prescribed by law.
+The applicant was precluded from collecting and disseminating first-hand information about the electoral process, Thus, the ECtHR opined that the state did interfere with the applicant’s right, but had doubts if the interference was prescribed by law.
 Namely, the court was not able to see “what the statutory basis for the PEC’s competence to lay down rules was” [para.
-32].
-Nevertheless, the court did not declare that the legality part of the tripartite test was not fulfilled, but continued with the examination if the interference was necessary in a democratic society.
+32], since it was a “low-level electoral authority”.
+Nevertheless, the court did not delve further into the legality part of the tripartite test, but continued with the examination if the interference was necessary in a democratic society.

-While election observers play crucial role for a fair election, their role comes with duties and responsibilities.
-Hence, the court needed to examine “whether the reasons adduced by the authorities were ‘relevant and sufficient’ to justify the applicant’s removal from the polling station” [para.
+While election observers play crucial role for a fair election and enjoy enhanced protection under Article 10 of the Convention, their role comes with duties and responsibilities.
+Hence, the court needed to examine “whether the reasons adduced by the authorities were ‘relevant and sufficient’ to justify the applicant’s removal from the polling station” (Bédat v.
+Switzerland [GC], no. 56925/08, § 48, 29 March 2016 ) [para.
 35].
+This stems from “necessary” being interpreted as a “pressing social need”.

 The PEC did not elaborate in details its decision.
 Such description was needed for “maintaining a clear audit trail, which is an important guarantee against arbitrariness and a necessary precondition for the thorough examination of a case” [para.
 37].
 Such obscurity was not remedied by the municipal courts since they failed to provide reasons for their conclusion that the applicant’s filming did negatively affect the PEC’s work.
 Even if his filming was disruptive, “it was not determined whether it was so serious that it could justify the observer’s removal from the polling station, thus depriving him of any possibility to observe the process during the crucial vote-counting stage” [para.
 38].
 Finally, the ECtHR noted that the domestic courts did not even consider whether the ban on filming could serve the purpose of protecting the work of PEC, instead of removing the applicant from the site.
 Thus, there was a violation of the right under ECHR Article 10.
 The applicant was awarded with EUR 2,000 for non-pecuniary damages.